rukivverh4/capstone.github.io/index.md

 Coming into Computer Science, I had some experience in the networking field.
 My background gave me a passion for the Computer Science field.
 During these four-plus years, I have learned a lot about Computer Science and its different fields.
 I have learned a few different languages, and how to read, build, and understand the basics of coding.
 I have learned HTML, C++, Java, and Python.
 Throughout my Computer Science capstone class, I have learned the basics of PHP and how it works with HTML.

+I have learned about security and how important it is.
+Cyber security engineers have to keep their equipment updated and monitored all the time.
+I have learned what algorithms are and their importance.
+Algorithms in the data structure can save time, eliminate unnecessary code lines, and they can make the program run more efficiently.
+In another class we learned databases and how to CRUD data.
+How to manipulate data to get wanted outcome results.
+I look forward to what I can accomplish with my knowledge in the real world now.

 ## **Project Intro**